-REGULAR PROGRAM FEE: \$193.98 per payment period and a non-refundable registration fee of \$36.00 per family.
+REGULAR PROGRAM FEE: \$256.20 per payment period and a non-refundable registration fee of \$36.00 per family.
 Tuition is due along with the registration fee, made payable to ASP.
 There is a 5% discount for 2nd & 3rd children and for all Broward County Public Schools' employees (please provide copy of School Board badge).
 ASP also has a limited number of scholarships available for families needing assistance.
+Before Care must have at least a minimum of 30 children to operate and After Care a minimum of 40 to operate.